+one or more of the following courses.

 MUS 101 Basic Musicianship 2

 MUS 111 Class Piano I 2

 MUS 112 Class Piano II 2

-Prerequisite es from General Education
+Prerequisites from General Education

 MUS 120 Listening to Life: Western Classical Music 2

 Required: 29 credits

 MUS 201 Musicianship I 4

 MUS 202 Musicianship II 4

 MUS 301 Musicianship III 4

 MUS 302 Musicianship IV 4

 MUS 321 Music History I 3

-MUS 322 MUS 323 MUS 7xx MUS 8xx Music History II Music History III 4 semesters of ensemble at 0-2 credits each 4 semesters of private lessons @1 credit each 3 3 0-8 4 to 7 credits (to total 44 major credits) sen from any music offerings dits may be drawn from the 700-level ensemble courses of the following tracks: (8 to 10 credits) Applied Mu MUS 9xx MUS 494 or sic (8 credits) 3 semesters of honors lessons at 2 credits each Senior Project: Conducting Recital 6 2 MUS 495 Senior Project: Recital 2 Music Histo MUS 493 ry (8-10 credits) Senior Project: Thesis 2 Choose 4 cr MUS 220 edits of the following Topics in Music (course is repeatable) 2 MUS 430 History of Sacred Music 4 MUS 431 Congregational Song 4 credits of the following MUS 424 Keyboard Literature 2 MUS 425 Choral Literature 2 MUS 426 MUS 427 Instrumental (Band) Literature Organ Literature 2 ry and Composition (10 credits) 2 MUS 365 Electronic Instrument Techniques and Pedagogy 2 MUS 444 Instrumental Arranging 1 MUS 445 Choral Arranging 1 MUS 890 2 semesters of Composition lessons at 1 credit each 2 MUS 990 Honors Composition lessons 2 MUS 492 Senior Project: Composition Recital 2
+MUS 322 Music History II 3

+MUS 323 Music History III 3

+MUS 7xx 4 semesters of ensemble at 0-2 credits each 0-8

+MUS 8xx 4 semesters of private lessons @1 credit each 4

+Electives: 5 to 7 credits (to total 44 major credits) May be chosen from any music offerings Up to 2 credits may be drawn from the 700-level ensemble courses Select one of the following tracks: (8 to 10 credits)

+· · Performance MUS 9xx MUS 494 or (8 credits) 3 semesters of honors lessons at 2 credits each Senior Project: Conducting Recital 6 2 MUS 495 Senior Project: Recital 2 Music History MUS 493 y (8-10 credits) Senior Project: Thesis 2 Choose 4 cre MUS 220 MUS 430 MUS 431 dits of the following Topics in Music (course is repeatable) History of Sacred Music Congregational Song 2 4 4 Choose 2-4 o MUS 424 MUS 425 MUS 426 MUS 427 credits of the following Keyboard Literature Choral Literature Instrumental (Band) Literature Organ Literature 2 2 2 2 Music Theory MUS 365 MUS 444 MUS 445 MUS 890 MUS 990 MUS 492 and Composition (10 credits) Electronic Instrument Techniques and Pedagogy Instrumental Arranging Choral Arranging 2 semesters of Composition lessons at 1 credit each Honors Composition lessons Senior Project: Composition Recital 2 1 1 2 2 2

-Additional Requirements: Students must attend two recitals or concerts per year and document such in their Music Portfolio.
+Additional Requirements: Students must attend eight recitals or concerts per year and document such in their Music Portfolio.
 The Portfolios should be submitted for review each year by November 1 to the Chair of the Music Department.
-A minimum of a 2.5 GPA is required in music coursework.
+A minimum of a 2.75 GPA is required in music coursework, as well as a minimum of 2.5 GPA in each area of performance, history/literature, and theory/composition.
+Performance audition in February of sophomore year (first year for transfers).
+Pass Keyboard Proficiency Exam prior to graduation.
+Take Senior Music Outcomes exam when Musicianship/Music History courses are completed.

-MUSIC BUSINESS: 44 CREDITS (BATRADITIONAL)
+MUSIC BUSINESS: 44 CREDITS (BA TRADITIONAL)

-Program Overview - The Music Business Administration major is offered through the Music Department of the College of Arts and Letters in collaboration with the College of Business and Organizational Leadership.
+Program Overview - The Music Business Administration major is offered through the Music Department of the College of Arts & Letters in collaboration with the College of Business & Technology.
 The degree is primarily administered by the Music Department, with student advising overseen by the Music Department.
-Students work closely with faculty mentors in the College of Business and Organizational Leadership for the business portion of the degree.
+Students work closely with faculty mentors in the College of Business & Technology for the business portion of the degree.
 The major seeks to serve those students who are interested in music but seek a music degree with career application beyond that of performing or education.
 The degree allows students to gain a foundational knowledge base, which can be applied in a variety of occupations, and upon graduation they may pursue employment within the music industry and various arts organizations.
 The major is comprised of existing courses in the music and business areas.